French Polynesia – Hawaii-Tahiti Cruise Part 3

 Tahiti by 4×4

-This four hour tour, in the back of an open pickup truck, took us from the harbor to the Papenoo Valley and back again.
-We spent the first and last 40 minutes of our tour careening through heavy traffic on our way through town to get to the back country.
+This four-hour tour, in the back of an open pickup truck, took us from the harbor to the Papenoo Valley and back again.
+We spent the first and last 40 minutes of our tour careening through heavy traffic on our way through town to get to the backcountry.
 Who knew Tahiti was so developed and crowded.
-Once off pavement and onto the rough unpaved road the truck’s lack of comfortable springing and the hardness of the bench seats soon became painfully obvious.
+Once off the pavement and onto the rough unpaved road the truck’s lack of comfortable springing and the hardness of the bench seats soon became painfully obvious.
 Eating dust from the lead vehicles wasn’t a thrill either.
 Compounding our disappointment were the difficulty in taking photos from the back of a crowded, bumping truck, and the dense vegetation alongside the roadway which limited the photography opportunities.

-Fortunately, once in the high country we made several stops that allowed us to take some photos.
+Fortunately, once in the high country, we made several stops that allowed us to take some photos.
 Nevertheless, this wasn’t an excursion we’d recommend.

 Fakarava, French Polynesia